 seaworthy boat, and plenty of back-up funds for emergencies.
 Don't forget, most of us spend more money for food, beverages, eating out, and being a

 tourist, than we do on fuel, marina fees and boat related expenses.

 |1.
 Your lifestyle: It should come as no surprise that your current lifestyle & comfort zone will consciously or unconsciously dictate your

 choice of boat.
 That includes: new vs used, type, size, number of engines, cruising speed and on-board equipment and amenities.
 Nothing wrong

-with any of that, we all need to remain in our comfort zone on this voyage.
-It is just that for some of us, maintaining our lifestyle can be very
+with any of that, as we all need to remain in our comfort zone or we won't be happy.
+For some, maintaining our lifestyle can be very expensive.
+For

 2. Your boat choice: Every boat comes with two price tags!
 Forget the initial purchase price for a moment.
 It is imperative that you